Hey there!

 When to plan your own shore excursion

 You'll find taxi drivers and tour guides waiting for the ship in most ports, ready to take you wherever you'd like to go.
-More often than not, they are happy to take U.S. currency.
+In Mexico and other places, taxis often have set rates for popular destinations.

 TripAdvisor.com is a good place to start.
 It has lots of activity ideas and reviews of local tour guides.
 Most guides will customize your tour if the price is right.
 Families and groups have more negotiating power because they can fill a tour van.

 This was our experience in Falmouth, Jamaica.
 We found great reviews for a particular guide and contacted her before our trip.
-She helped us plan our day, which included hiking down a waterfall at Blue Hole, river tubing and local food.
+She helped us plan our day, which included hiking down a waterfall at Blue Hole, river tubing, and local food with a private van and driver.
 It was so fun!

 Related: Everything you need to know about cruise dining

-Do your homework – Time is short, so go with a plan.
-Read up on ports of call on my Destinations page, elsewhere online or in a guide book before you go.
+Time is short, so go with a plan.
+Read up on ports of call on my Destinations page, online, or in a guidebook before you go.
+We usually find good guidebooks at our local library.
 Find out what's near the port and what transportation is available.
 These can vary greatly between ports.

-Be ready to disembark early – If you want to disembark as soon as the doors open, expect a line.
-Head for the exit well in advance if you have a tour guide to meet or just want to make the most of your limited time in port.
-The good news is that once the line gets moving, it moves quickly.
+Be ready to disembark the ship as soon as the doors open.
+Expect other passengers to have the same idea, but the crowd often clears quickly.
+Don't delay if you have a tour guide to meet or just want to make the most of your limited time in port.

-Bring cash – Assume that you'll need cash to pay for independent shore excursions, taxis, tips, roadside refreshments and souvenirs.
-Do not assume that you'll pay Third World prices.
-Local businesses likely serve several cruise ships a week and they know what they can charge.
+Assume that you'll need cash to pay for independent shore excursions, taxis, tips, roadside refreshments, and souvenirs.
+Expect to pay top dollar and bring more cash than you think you need.
+Local businesses serve several cruise ships a week and they know what they can charge.
 Prices may be negotiable.
-You can usually use U.S. dollars.
+Close to port, you can usually use U.S. dollars.

-- Beach towel – The cruise ship will loan you towels as you leave the ship.
+- Beach towel – The cruise ship will loan you towels.

 - Magazine or paperback book – I prefer to take disposable books and magazines to the beach.
 No worries if they get wet, sandy or stolen.